dEAduction/dEAduction/CONTRIBUTING.md

 -----------|-------------------------------------------------------------------------------------------------------------------
 `code`     | Changes affecting the codebase.
 `doc`      | Changes affecting the documentation (including comments and docstrings).
+`dui`      | Changes that affect d∃∀duction's user interface (e.g. texts, tooltips) but have nothing to do with how the code is.
+`other`    | Changes that do not go in any other category, please try not using it.
 `snippets` | Changes affecting the snippets.
 `tests`    | Changes affecting the tests.
 `tools`    | Changes affecting the tools and the development environment.
-`dui`      | Changes that affect d∃∀duction's user interface (e.g. texts, tooltips) but have nothing to do with how the code is.

 Argument `type` (mandatory) *must* be one of: